 In another browser, log on to the URL provided in the Verify Your Account dialog, using your SAML IdP credentials.
 You can copy the URL by selecting (Copy).

-You must use a private session to log onto the URL; for example, Incognito mode in Chrome.
-This ensures that when you log on to SAP Analytics Cloud, you are prompted to log in and do not reuse an existing browser session.If you can log on successfully, the SAML IdP setup is correct.
+You must use a private session to log onto the URL; for example, Guest mode in Chrome.
+This ensures that when you log on to the dialog and select SAP Analytics Cloud, you are prompted to log in and do not reuse an existing browser session.If you can log on successfully, the SAML IdP setup is correct.